-^a Executive Order 13492 was signed on January 22, 2009 to determine the disposition of 240 detainees remaining at the detention facility at Guantanamo Bay, Cuba.
+&lt;sup>a Executive Order 13492 was signed on January 22, 2009 to determine the disposition of 240 detainees remaining at the detention facility at Guantanamo Bay, Cuba.

-^b The Defense Intelligence Agency, Central Intelligence Agency, and Federal Bureau of Investigation assess 129 former detainees are confirmed of reengagement.
+&lt;sup>b The Defense Intelligence Agency assesses 139 former detainees are confirmed of reengagement.